Pediatrics Residency

 The second year of pediatric training builds upon the skill and knowledge base established in the first year and uses evidence-based medicine to enhance patient care and self-improvement.
 During the year, PGY-2 residents refine their clinical assessment skills.
 They also broaden the scope and complexity of the health care problems they address and critically analyze their performance and patient outcomes.

-PGY-2 residents are exposed to in-depth experiences in a variety of subspecialty areas, including adolescent medicine and community-based pediatrics.
+PGY-2 residents are exposed to in-depth experiences in a variety of subspecialty areas, including adolescent medicine .
 They expand their practice experience and demonstrate greater clinical competency and efficiency in providing care to patients with a broader range of disease complexity.
 In the primary care setting, residents gain increasing responsibility and autonomy to begin functioning in an effective supervisor role for interns and medical students.

 PGY-2